jydu/sgedtools/examples/paml_to_structure/README.md

 ```
 which gives us 3.0% for RSA and 4.4% for the Calpha distance, both significant at the 5% nominal level.

-We can then ask whether candidate residues are more dispersed because they are at the surface of the protein, or whether they are more exposed because they are ore distant to each other.
+We can then ask whether candidate residues are more dispersed because they are at the surface of the protein, or whether they are more exposed because they are more distant from each other.
 For this, we use conditional sampling.

 First, we assess whether residues are more dispersed than chance compared to residues with similar exposure.
 We sample sites with RSA similar to that of the positively selected sites.